 - Are hostels safe?
 13 safety tips for hostels

-Let’s jump right into the boutique hostels in Sao Paulo.
+Let’s jump right into the absolute coolest hostels Sao Paulo has for all of us:

 We put all three accommodation on the map, you will find the map at the end of the article.